Tess Jaray: Travel, education and influence

-At the age of sixteen Jaray left home to study painting at Saint Martins School of Art in London.
-After completing her general education in fine art in 1957 Jaray was accepted to study at the Slade School of Fine Art.
+Jaray studied at the Saint Martins School of Art and the Slade School of Fine Art.
 With a guaranteed place at the Slade she took time out to travel to Paris where she stayed at no.16 Rue des Cannettes in the hotel run by Marcel Proust's former housekeeper, Céleste Albaret.
 In Paris Jaray made several formative relationships including with fellow hotel guest Valli Myers and the Slovenian painter Zoran Mušič.

 After five months Jaray returned to London to attend the Slade.
 At that time William Coldstream was Professor of Painting and the art historian E.H.
 Gombrich was in his last year as Professor of Art History.
 Both messianic figures influenced the young artist's thinking.

 In the few years following art school Jaray was awarded two traveling scholarships.
 In 1960 she received the Abbey Minor Traveling Scholarship to Italy.
 Here Jaray experienced for the first time the impact of Italian Architecture, as well as the art she had gone there to see.
 The following year in 1961 she received the French Government Scholarship, which allowed her to return to France to live and work for some months.
 While in Paris she worked in the etching studio of Stanley William Hayter at Atelier 17.